Rgnwld/AstroRankingManager/readme.md

 For dev proposes, use `make dev` command.
 It will only build the database container and export its port.<br />
 For more commands run `make help`

-## 📦 Tools and Features of this project
+## 📦 Current Tools and Features of this project
   ### API
   - [Go](https://go.dev/)
     - [Gin](https://github.com/gin-gonic/gin) (API)